 Most injuries people experience are not intended by those who inflict them.
 Accidents will happen.
 Insurance is the primary way people cover themselves in case they become responsible for injuries to others.
 Most personal injury claims initially start with an insurance company.
 If a settlement can be reached with the insurance company, the claim ends there.
-If a settlement cannot be reached then a lawsuit may be filed and a jury will resolve the matter.
+If a settlement cannot be reached then a lawsuit may be filed and a jury will resolve the matter between the perpetrator and the injury victims.
 It is preferable to settle a claim prior to going to court and most claims are settled before trial.
 Having the right attorney on your side can help your claim settle faster and with better results.

-At Salango Law, PLLC, our Charleston personal injury attorneys are trusted advocates for those who have been injured and need help seeking compensation.
-We represent clients in matters of personal injury in West Virginia with over 50 years of collective legal experience.
+At Salango Law, PLLC, our Charleston experienced personal injury attorneys are trusted advocates for those who have been injured and need help seeking compensation and your legal options.
+We represent clients in West Virginia with over 50 years of collective legal representation.

 Why Salango Law Is the Best Choice to Handle Your Personal Injury Claim